-Migrating from one data centre to another, or from a data centre into the cloud, is difficult but sometimes necessary.
-Relocating your application software, infrastructure software and sometimes hardware is complex.
-As well as the business of moving software to new infrastructure, and sometimes moving the infrastructure itself, there are the crucial imperatives not to lose data and not to permit any unplanned outage.
+As well as the business of moving software to new infrastructure, and sometimes moving the infrastructure itself, there are the crucial Data Center migration best practices that ensure data is not lost and that no unplanned outage is permitted.
 For the more important applications, planned outages must be scheduled out of hours, making the process more difficult still.

 As an initial high level guide, we have compiled a quick data centre migration checklist.
-In performing such a complex project, an IT manager must negotiate financial restrictions, legal obligations, and logistical frustrations – amongst other things – throughout.
-That said, with the right plan, it’s worth the effort.
-A company that migrates from a legacy infrastructure can benefit from improved performance and more efficient administration and operation of the migrated systems.
+When performing such a complex project, an IT manager must negotiate financial restrictions, legal obligations, and logistical frustrations – amongst other things – throughout.
+That said, with the right Data Center migration plan, it’s worth the effort.
+A company that migrates from a legacy infrastructure can benefit from improved performance, and more efficient administration and operation of the migrated systems.

-Data centre migrations involve working through a complex web of interconnecting services; it’s rarely as simple as ‘lift and shift’, and very often there is incomplete information on the current IT assets (servers, networks, databases etc.) – such that it can be difficult to work out what the complete list of components of any particular system is, and what will stop working when something is switched off.
+This process of migration involves working through a complex web of interconnecting services – it’s rarely as simple as ‘lift and shift’, and very often there is incomplete information on the current IT assets (servers, networks, databases etc.).
+This means that it can be difficult to work out what the complete list of components of any system is, and what will stop working when something is switched off.

-1. Discover what’s going on in your data centre
+1. Discover what’s going on in your Data Center

-The first item in a data centre migration checklist is to find out what is going on in your current data centre.
+The first item in a data centre migration checklist is to find out what is going on in your current Data Center.
 Every computing environment is composed of relationships: applications and systems that influence the function and behaviour of other applications and systems.

-But when you don’t understand how these applications and systems relate to each other, it can derail your migration.
-Full knowledge of all the components and interactions in a data centre is rarely available in advance because the employees who set up the relationships involving older systems will have left, often taking vital knowledge with them.
+But when you don’t understand how these applications and systems relate to each other, it can derail your Data Center relocation.
+Full knowledge of all the components and interactions in a Data Center is rarely available in advance, because employees who set up the relationships involving older systems leave, often taking vital knowledge with them.

-Using network tracing tools can help you establish exactly which components relate to each other and how.
-If you use them several months before your migration, you’ll have the fullest possible picture of how your data centre works.
+Using network tracing tools can help you establish exactly which components relate to each other, and how.
+If you use them several months before your migration, you’ll have the fullest possible picture of how your Data Center works.
 Some components of your system may only communicate with each other every few weeks, every few months, or even at year-end, so observing your system over the longest possible period is advisable.

 2. For each application, choose the right migration method

-The second item in the data centre migration checklist is to decide on the migration method.
+The second item in the Data Center migration checklist is to decide on the migration method.
 For each application, several different methods of migration usually exist.
-They include ‘lift and shift’ – physically moving the hardware; reinstalling the application and migrating the data; restoring machine images; and copying virtual machines to the new data centre.
+They include ‘lift and shift’ – physically moving the hardware; reinstalling the application and migrating the data; restoring machine images; and copying virtual machines to the new Data Center.
 The best method will depend on the technology currently used by the application.

-Once the migration method has been determined, it will be necessary to decide whether to perform a trial migration; how much testing to do; and how rigorous the approval process should be.
-The more important an application, the more likely it is that a trial migration is worthwhile; the more testing it is appropriate to do; and the more rigorous should be the approval process.
+Once the migration method has been determined, it will be necessary to decide whether to perform a trial migration, how much testing to do, and how rigorous the approval process should be.
+The more important an application, the more likely it is that a trial migration is worthwhile.
+The more testing it is appropriate to do, the more rigorous should be the approval process.
 For example, if the application is for booking meeting rooms, the process should be lighter than if the application is performing air traffic control.

-If a large number of applications are in scope for migration, a matrix can be drawn up to determine the migration method quickly, as a function of mission criticality (i.e. importance) and the technology used by the applications.
+If many applications are in scope for migration, a matrix can be drawn up to determine the migration method quickly, as a function of mission criticality (i.e. importance) and the technology used by the applications.
 Applications which use old technology (e.g. old minicomputers) are candidates for ‘lift and shift’.
 The latest applications are likely to run on virtual machines and the VMs can just be copied to the target environment.

 3. Practice makes perfect